borg-check

 -a GLOB, --glob-archives GLOB

-only consider archive names matching the glob. sh: rules apply, see "borg help patterns".
+only consider archive names matching the glob. sh: rules apply (without actually using the sh: prefix), see "borg help patterns".

 --sort-by KEYS

-Comma-separated list of sorting keys; valid keys are: timestamp, name, id; default is: timestamp
+Comma-separated list of sorting keys; valid keys are: timestamp, archive, name, id; default is: timestamp

 --first N